- OS: Windows

 - Product: ActiveX

-The Check-In List is the list of documents that are currently checked out to your user account on a given workstation/PC.
+The Check-In List is the list of documents that are currently checked out to your user account on a workstation/PC.

 Checking Out a Document